NISHANT-RATHORE/PeerLink/README.md

 -   **Invite Code System:** Share files easily using a simple, auto-generated code.
 -   **Concurrent Downloads:** Multiple users can download the same file simultaneously from a single share session.
 -   **Drag & Drop:** Modern and convenient file selection.
--   **Session-Based:** The share link is only valid as long as the file sharing session is active on the server.

 ## ⚙️ How It Works - Architecture Deep Dive